demidavi7/particles_position_estimation/README.md

 # Particles position estimation in Resistive Silicon Detectors

-This repository contains the code, dataset description, and report for a project focused on estimating the 2-D position of subatomic particles passing through Resistive Silicon Detectors (RSDs).
+This repository contains the code, datasets, and report for a project focused on estimating the 2-D position of subatomic particles passing through Resistive Silicon Detectors (RSDs).
 The project leverages machine learning techniques to solve a multi-output regression task, using Random Forests to predict particle positions from noisy detector readings.

 ## Project Structure